JavaScript Basics

 // output 3

-pointer behaves within the function body.
-However, this feature is rarely used in algorithmic problems, so you can consider these two methods to be the same.
+console.log(add3(1, 2));Functions declared with the function keyword and arrow functions declared with () => {} have some key differences, mainly in the behavior of the this pointer within the function body.
+However, this feature is rarely used in algorithm problems, so you can consider these two methods as equivalent.

 Loop Control

-// traverse the array
+// Traverse an array

 let arr = [1, 2, 3, 4, 5];